rolspace/blazor-football-scoreboard/src/Hosts/Api/README.md

 #### GET /api/v1/games?week={week}

-Retrieves all the games for a given week parameter, where the value of week is a number between 1 and 17.
+Retrieves all the games for a given week in the schedule.

 Returns a 400 if no week parameter is provided.